downingbots/GPT4o_with_WidowX-Arm/README.md

 identifying chess positions.

-This repository containss a bare-bones python-only proof of concept implementation based on an old widowx arm in the BridgeData hardware configuration.
+This repository containss a bare-bones python-only proof of concept implementation to control an old Trossen WidowX arm in Stanford's BridgeData hardware configuration.
 The code is modified from my attempt to fine-tune the Aloha Octo model.

-The Free version of GPT4o was originally attempted to be used, but the number of images allowed to be uploaded per day was extremely limited and not usable for this purpose.
+The Free version of GPT4o was originally attempted to be used to control the robot arm, but the number of images allowed to be uploaded per day was extremely limited and not usable for this purpose.
 A ChatGPT+ subscription was usable though.

-Run "ChatGPT" from a browser:
+Run "ChatGPT" with the GPT4o model from a browser: https://chatgpt.com/?model=gpt-4o
-https://chatgpt.com/?model=gpt-4o

-Run the following command on my laptop: python gpt_widowx.py
+Run the following command on the laptop controlling the arm: python gpt_widowx.py

 Enter the prompt from prompt.txt into chatGPT.
 The prompt defines the